ekrsulov/ttpe/doc/README.md

-# TTPE Documentation
+# Vectornest Documentation

-This directory contains the complete technical documentation for the TTPE Web Vector Editor, built with Docusaurus.
+This directory contains the complete technical documentation for the Vectornest Web Vector Editor, built with Docusaurus.

 ## Quick Start